 During ovulation, oestrogen and endocannabinoid levels peak.
 FAAH facilitates the breakdown of the endocannabinoid anandamide.

-Anandamide has an ovarian function whereby it helps in the maturation and release of the egg during ovulation.
+Anandamide has an ovarian function.
+It helps in the maturation and release of the egg during ovulation.

-Another role of oestrogen is activating the ECS for the regulation of emotional response.
+Another role of oestrogen is activating the ECS and regulating emotional response.

-These declining interactions between the ECS and oestrogen indicate that the symptoms of menopause may arise from reduced endocannabinoid activity.
+These declining interactions between the ECS and oestrogen indicate something interesting.
+That the symptoms caused by menopause may arise from reduced endocannabinoid activity.

 HOW CAN CBD HELP MENOPAUSAL WOMEN?

 It appears that menopause disrupts the endocannabinoid system in women.
-For this reason, CBD can be beneficial in managing some of the symptoms of menopause, as detailed below.
+So, CBD can be beneficial in managing some of the problems associated with menopause, as detailed below.

 1: LOSS OF BONE DENSITY